 Five Year Grant Application (A One-Year Grant Award with Four Consecutive Renewals) July 1, 2012 – June 30, 2017

-In keeping with the provisions as set forth in Virginia Code Chapter 4, Section 51.5-14 and Chapter 6, Section 51.23 through 29, and the guidance and direction of the Executive Branch of the Commonwealth of Virginia, the Department of Rehabilitative Services acknowledges and accepts its role in the development, coordination, and administration of funding for Centers for Independent Living (CILs) in Virginia.
+In keeping with the provisions as set forth in Virginia Code Chapter 4, Section 51.5-14 and Chapter 6, Section 51.23 through 29, and the guidance and direction of the Executive Branch of the Commonwealth of Virginia, the Department for Aging and Rehabilitative Services acknowledges and accepts its role in the development, coordination, and administration of funding for Centers for Independent Living (CILs) in Virginia.
 This role includes endorsement of, and commitment to, a philosophy of independent living and consumer control in the delivery and planning of services.

 Centers that maintain oversight of a Satellite Center MUST submit a grant application for that Satellite, separate from the Center application.